YairMassri/web1100_final-exam/README.md

 https://www.youtube.com/watch?v=FTAPjr7vgxE
 Make sure to explain that the definition of servers is very fuzzy.
 A server is no longer really just a machine.
 It can be and usually is a program.

-We then demonstrate the functioning of apache by having students log into their digitalocean space, edit their pages right as they sit on the web server and view changes in the browser.
+We then demonstrate the functioning of apache by having students log into their digital ocean space, edit their pages right as they sit on the web server and view changes in the browser.

 Now we show how web application servers work.
 We fire up a node server and create three basic routes using express.
 The first route is just a hello world route and the others demonstrate request parameters and query strings.
 The query string is just the POST body.